rail-berkeley/oculus_reader/README.md

 7. Provide the IP address when creating OculusReader object.
 8. Run the exemplary file: `python oculus_reader/reader.py`
 9. (optionally) If ROS is installed on your machine, the current transformation can be visualized using the script [visualize_oculus_transforms.py](oculus_reader/visualize_oculus_transforms.py).

+### Stopping the app from adb
+It is possible to stop the app from adb.
+Use: `adb shell am force-stop com.rail.oculus.teleop`